 People who have early memory loss can give themselves reminders to help them function each day.
 Some of these reminders include:

 - Asking the person you are talking with to repeat what they said.

-- Repeating what someone said to yourself 1 or 2 times.
+- Repeating what someone said to you one or two times.
 This will help you remember it better.

 - Writing down your appointments and other activities in a planner or on a calendar.
 Keep your planner or calendar in an obvious place, like beside your bed.